 An Introduction to the I Teach NYC website

 The I Teach NYC website was launched in September 2016 to support NYC public school teachers by providing them with a wealth of information for their careers and classrooms.
 The website serves as a central communications channel – meeting the needs of both teachers seeking information, and administrative and programmatic offices looking to promote their opportunities.

-While we began as a digital newsletter in September 2013, our mission remains the same as a website.
-Our goal is to engage and inform our 79,000 teachers so that they have the information they need to take an active role in their careers.
+While we began as a digital newsletter in September 2013, our mission remains the same as a website: to engage and inform our 79,000 teachers so that they have what they need to take an active role in their careers.
 We also share content with teachers via a monthly digital digest that drives traffic to the site.
 The I Teach NYC website is a year-round 24/7 communications platform for NYC public school teachers.

-For more information, or questions that are not addressed by this document, please contact Sophie Grimes (email@example.com), who manages the I Teach NYC website and submissions process.
+For more information, or questions that are not addressed by this document, please contact us by emailing email@example.com.
+The team that manages the I Teach NYC website and submissions process will answer your query.

-- Content in one or more categories is eligible for publication on the website:
+- Content in one or more of the below categories is eligible for publication on the website: